Habib Zargarpour: Biography

+In 2017 he was a Consulting Visual Effects Supervisor on the film Blade Runner 2049 (2017) working with Visual Effects Supervisor John Nelson.
+In 2023 he was the Visual Effects Supervisor on the Marvel film Ant-Man and the Wasp: Quantumania (2023) for BASE-FX working with the team on several key visual effects scenes.

 Zargarpour is an active member of Academy of Motion Picture Arts and Sciences (AMPAS) and British Academy of Film and Television Arts (BAFTA), and a founding member of the Visual Effects Society (VES).